dsaffo/genoml/README.md

 - Address all FutureWarnings brought up in the training.py script (genoml.discrete.supervised.training)
     - These will likely cause issues for users in the future
 - Refactor continuous train + tune
-- Add function that checks OS before running PLINK (Mac and Linux run different PLINK files)
-    - Have both in the GenoML folder but append the right one to path after checking

 ### SECONDARY:
 - Insert switch to check Python 3.7